burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In the end, at least conceptually, the compiler emits final instructions for the target Assembler.
 How exactly to emit code is under the decision of the compiler and toolchain creators.

 However, in reality, it's possible to have three different scenarios of what exactly compilers emit:

-1. Compiler emits the final binary code for the target Instruction Set Architecture (ISA).
+1. The compiler emits the final binary code for the target Instruction Set Architecture (ISA).
 (Example: Microsoft Visual C compiler does that.)

 2. Compiler emits the program text written in Assembly.
 But in fact, the process of producing the final binary code is under the responsibility of the Assembler program.
 You can obtain such assembly source from preprocessed file manually for [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S -o -`.

 3. With the coming [LLVM](https://llvm.org/) project there is in fact intermediate layer between High-Level Language (such as C++) and ASM for the target device (described by ISA).
 This layer is called Intermediate Representation (IR).
 And contains three stages of conversion:

     * At the *first stage* the input preprocessed code is converted into a pseudo-assembly called [LLVM-IR](https://llvm.org/docs/LangRef.html) producing files with extensions `*.ll`.
 You can obtain unoptimized LLVM-IR code in [clang](https://clang.llvm.org/get_started.html) toolchain via invocation of `clang <source_file.i> -S emit-llvm -o -`.

     * At the *second stage* LLVM-Optimizer works under such representation and produces optimized `*.ll` source code.

     * At the *third stage* the **LLVM code generator** generates real Assembly representation.

 For further study as an introduction to LLVM-IR, we recommend [Lecture 5](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/resources/mit6_172f18_lec5/) from MIT course [6.172 Performance Engineering of Software Systems](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).